Introduction to MySQL REVOKE

 Output:

-The EXECUTE privilege is revoked for user ‘abraham’ in this query.
+In this query, the EXECUTE privilege has been revoked for the user ‘abraham’.
 Let’s try the SHOW GRANTS query to check the same.

 SHOW GRANTS;

-An important point to note here is that, the revoke function works only for stored functions or procedures in MySQL.
+The important point is that the revoke function works only for stored functions or procedures in MySQL.

-We shall see an example for EXECUTE privilege revoking on the procedure as well.
+We shall also see an example of EXECUTE privilege revoking on the procedure.
 Consider the table world.city and procedure defined ‘CountOfCities’.
-To grant EXECUTE privilege for this procedure to user ‘abraham’, use below query,
+To grant EXECUTE privilege for this procedure to user ‘abraham’, use the below query,

 Query: